JPWang-CS/FreqFormer/README.md

 ## Results

-We achieve state-of-the-art performance on various image super-resolution tasks.
+We achieve state-of-the-art performance on image super-resolution.
 Detailed results can be found in the paper.

 **Evaluation on light-weight SR**
 <p align="center">